zerotacg/elpizo/docs/source/communications.rst

 Communications
 ==============
-Packets are sent back and forth between the client and server using JSON over SockJS.
+Packets are sent back and forth between the client and server using binary Protocol Buffers over a WebSocket.
 Packets that are bidirectional will have an additional origin field added to their body for responses.
 The communications channel also has a cookie side-channel, used for authentication and initial session data.

 Authentication
 --------------